dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 `Restrictions Apply?` checkbox.
 However, if that checkbox had been ticked, the plugin will also use that data.

-The plugin parses the custom restriction data and the `Restrictions Apply?` data and displays a warning on the object that the restriction has been applied.
+The plugin parses the custom restriction data, any Conditions Governing Access notes, and the `Restrictions Apply?` data and displays a warning on the object that the restriction has been applied.
 It also displays the restriction text on all of its descendants.
 The language displayed depends on the custom restriction selected or provides a default.
 See `frontend/locales/enums` for values supplied by the plugin.
 This is displayed for both view mode for an object and in search & browse results.

-Note that the custom restriction takes precendence over the `Restrictions Apply?` checkbox for displays.
+Note that the precedence order for restrictions is

+1. Custom restriction
+1. Conditions Governing Access note
+1. `Restrictions Apply?` checkbox

 The plugin also displays the context (the hierarchical tree) for archival objects and/or the location of the archival object, resource, or accession if a container instance is attached.
 The context and location